 In 1718, the widowed Lady Anne Lennard married Henry Roper, 8th Lord Teynham(1676 - 16th May 1723), being his third wife.
 Their sons included Captain Charles Roper (father of the 18th Lord Dacre) and the Rev Richard Henry Roper, Rector of Clones [see below].[ii]
 After Lord Teynham’s death IN 1723, Lady Anne married thirdly the Hon.
 Robert Moore of West Lodge upon Enfield Chase, a younger son of Henry, 3rd Earl of Drogheda, by whom she had one son, Henry.[iii]
 When her sister Lady Barbara died in 1741, Lady Anne sister became sole heir to the Dacre fortune, and as such became Baroness Dacre.

-1795. (ii) When Richard died ‘at the advanced age of 87’ in October 1810, The Gentleman’s Magazine noted that RHR, the brother of the late Lord Dacre, had been rector of ‘that opulent and extensive parish for upwards of 60 years’.
+When Richard Roper died ‘at the advanced age of 87’ in October 1810, The Gentleman’s Magazine noted that the clergyman was the brother of the late Lord Dacre and that he had been rector of ‘that opulent and extensive parish for upwards of 60 years’.
 It is said that Bishopscourt

 By his marriage to Mary Tenison, the Rev. Richard Roper had three sons and two daughters.
 The eldest son, the Very Rev. Henry Roper, succeeded to Bishopscourt and was also Rector of Clones and later Dean of Clonmacnois.